pj90/test2/README.md

 > Result should be something like ***Everything is uptodate.***
 > Now you are *ready* to do your Git and GitHub exercises on this repo.

+> Save username and password so it wont ask you agiann at git push command

+`git config --global credential.helper store`

 ## Good Luck